Sology/maily_herald/README.md

 ### Deployments

-Maily has some simple support for Capistrano built-in.
+Maily has built-in simple support for Capistrano.
 It supports both v2 and v3 and automates the task of starting, stopping and restarting Paperboy daemon during deployments.

 To enable, just put following line into your `Capfile`: